 The Mosse Humanities Building, built in 1969, houses most of the music classrooms, rehearsal rooms, faculty studios, and 111 practice rooms.
 Most recitals and concerts take place in one of three performance spaces: Mills Concert Hall, Morphy Recital Hall, and Eastman Organ Recital Hall.
 The school's extensive collection of instruments, both common and unusual, is available to both faculty and students.
 Music Hall with its clock tower, built in 1879, is a campus landmark.
 Renovated in 1985, it is the home of the opera program.
-The new Hamel Music Center is scheduled for opening in Fall 2018 and will include a concert hall, a recital hall, and a large ensemble rehearsal space.
+The new Hamel Music Center includes a concert hall, a recital hall, and a large ensemble rehearsal space.

 Memorial Library is the home of the Mills Music Library, which offers extensive research and circulating collections, attractive study space, and personal staff assistance with research.
 Music materials on campus number over half a million, ranging from scores and sheet music to archival collections and historic audio recordings.
 Through Mills Music Library and other UW–Madison libraries students have access to a wide range of online research databases as well as millions of articles, books, and streaming media.
 All genres of music are represented, with notably strong collections in Americana and ethnic music.
 Nationally known special collections include the Tams–Witmark Collection, a treasury of early American musical theater materials, and the Wisconsin Music Archives.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.